UChicago-FLOTO/docs/user/application_user.md

 If your service requires any types of peripherals, you can select these from a list when creating your service.
 Your service will only be able to run on devices with this peripheral type configured.

-If your service wants single-tenancy over any type of resource, select the type of resource.
-This metadata allows us to avoid scheduling applications at the same time that might be affected by the presence of others.
-For example, if you are collecting network bandwidth information, you will likely not want others to run bandwidth tests simultaneously, but it may be OK to run this at the same time another application reads from a sensor.
-If your application generally requires single-tenancy, you can enable this when submitting an "application."

 If your service needs to expose ports on the local network, you can configure this.
 For each port, select the protocol (TCP/UDP), the port for the device to listen on (limited to 30000-32768), and the port inside your service to forward traffic to.
 Then click "Add Port"

 ### Create an application